luhmann/proxy-agent-patch/README.md

 ```
 You can also specify an http-proxy for https-connections.

+### Testing

+You can run the tests with

+`npm test`

+Note that at the moment tests try to connect to real urls, when testing the `no_proxy`-setting.
+This is far from ideal
+as it will fail if you are behind a proxy as you probably are when trying out this package.
+It works on Travis for now
+and will be fixed eventually.

 ### Release History
 * 0.0.x Development Version.
 Do not use
 * 0.0.1 Initial release version
 * 0.0.2 Refactoring of patching
 * 0.0.3 Add `no_proxy`-option
+* 0.0.4 Differentiate `no_proxy`-settings at port level, allow subdomain wildcard